The Menomonee Falls Gazette

-The Menomonee Falls Gazette (subtitled "The international newspaper for comic art fans") was a weekly tabloid published in the 1970s by Street Enterprises that reprinted newspaper comic strips from the United States and the U.K. Comic strips reprinted in this publication normally fell into the adventure and soap opera category.
+The Menomonee Falls Gazette (subtitled "The international newspaper for comic art fans") was a weekly tabloid published in the 1970s by Street Enterprises that reprinted newspaper comic strips from the United States and the UK.
+Strips reprinted in this publication normally fell into the adventure and soap opera categories.
 (Humor strips were collected in a sister publication, The Menomonee Falls Guardian.)
 Typically, a full week's worth of a particular strip was collected on a single page of The Gazette.
-Although The Gazette was available via newsstand distribution, the bulk of their sales came from subscriptions.
+Although The Gazette was available via newsstand distribution, the bulk of its sales came from subscriptions.